How To Do Angelina Jolie Makeup?

 A: A beauty sponge is a soft, sponge-like tool used to apply and blend makeup, particularly foundation and concealer.
 It helps achieve a natural and airbrushed finish.

 Recreating Angelina Jolie’s makeup look can be a fun and empowering experience.
-By following these steps and adding your own personal touch, you’ll be able to capture her timeless beauty and radiate confidence just like she does.
+By following these steps and adding your own personal touch, you’ll be able to capture her timeless beauty and radiate confidence.